HDSB-GWS/ICS2-Notes/Processing Notes/Arrays/README.md

 - Create a sketch that shows rain drops or snow flakes falling.
 - Create a sketch that shows a trail of circles that follow the mouse.
 Hint:. store the previous 25 positions of the mouse in an array and draw those to the screen!

+# Credits
+Thanks to Kevin Workman of [Happy Coding](https://happycoding.io/tutorials/processing/arrays) for the original source material for this note.